clasp - The Apps Script CLI

 The clasp deploy command looks at your manifest and creates a new versioned deployment.
 Your code is now deployed as an executable.
 Learn more about this in the deployments guide.

-We hope the Apps Script CLI is a simple tool to help you manage Apps Script projects.
+We hope the Apps Script CLI is a tool to help you manage Apps Script projects.

 • How to create new Apps Script projects